-In the first part of the paper, we illustrate the mechanism behind BFE within the framework of a Glosten and Milgrom economy, in which a finite number of long-lived risk-neutral dealers make a market for a population of short-lived mean-variance traders.
-The fundamental value of the asset is $\tilde{W} = \tilde{v} + \tilde{e}$, where $\tilde{v} \in \{v_1, v_2\}$, and \tilde{e} has zero mean and positive variance.
+We first illustrate the mechanism behind BFE within the framework of a Glosten and Milgrom economy.
+A finite number of long-lived risk-neutral dealers make a market for a population of short-lived mean-variance traders.
+The fundamental value of the asset is $\tilde{W} = \tilde{v} + \tilde{e}$, where $\tilde{v} \in \{v_1, v_2\}$ and \tilde{e} has zero mean and positive variance.
 Traders know the realization of \tilde{v} but not the realization of \tilde{e} .
-Compared to the standard Glosten and Milgrom economy, we remain agnostic with respect to each dealer's private information about \tilde{W} .
+Compared with the standard Glosten and Milgrom economy, we remain agnostic with respect to each dealer's private information about \tilde{W} .
 The purpose is to focus on BFE that are as tractable as the standard zero-profit equilibrium.
-First, we characterize four necessary conditions that a price formation strategy must satisfy to form a BFE.
+To this purpose, first we characterize five necessary conditions that a price formation strategy must satisfy to form a BFE.

-1) Because a BFE must be an equilibrium even when dealers are uninformed, dealers' strategies must be measurable with respect to the public information, namely, the information that results from the observation of the traders' order flow (Lemma 3).

-2) Each dealer can always guarantee zero profit by abstaining from trade.
-Thus, in every BFE and irrespective of the asset true value, each dealer makes strictly positive profit over time.
-That is, dealers might lose money in the short run, but their average long-run profit must be strictly positive, independently of the asset value \tilde{W} (Lemma 4).

-3) Because no large inventory comes at zero cost, a large inventory necessarily translates into a negative profit, under certain beliefs regarding asset fundamentals.
-Thus, to guarantee that, irrespective of a dealer's belief about \tilde{W} , the dealer expects to make a positive profit; in every BFE, dealers maintain balanced inventories even if they are risk-neutral.
+- (1) Because a BFE must be an equilibrium even when dealers are uninformed, dealers' strategies must be measurable with respect to the public information, namely, the information that results from the observation of the traders' order flow (Lemma 3). - (2) Each dealer can always guarantee zero profit by abstaining from trade.
+Thus, in every BFE and regardless of the asset true value, each dealer makes strictly positive profit over time.
+That is, dealers can lose money in the short run, but their average longrun profit must be strictly positive, independently of the asset value \tilde{W} (Lemma 4). - (3) Because no large inventory comes at zero cost, a large inventory necessarily translates into a negative profit, under certain beliefs regarding asset fundamentals.
+To guarantee that, no matter what a dealer's believes about \tilde{W} , the dealer expects to make a positive profit, in every BFE, dealers maintain balanced inventories even if they are risk-neutral.
 In other words, dealers' inventories are mean-reverting.
-The smaller the average trading volume and the larger the residual uncertainty concerning the asset value, the tighter are the bounds on dealers' inventories (Lemma 5).

-4) In a BFE, and even if market participants are truly Bayesian, it cannot be the case that equilibrium quotes reflect Bayesian beliefs about fundamentals.
-Namely, price sensitivity to trading volume does not fade as public information accumulates.
-Thus, long-term price volatility remains large even without exogenous shocks to fundamentals (Lemma 7).

-5) Although price volatility does not decline over time, most trading occurs at quotes that are close to \tilde{v} , the expected asset value after aggregating traders' private information (Lemma 6).
+The smaller the average trading volume and the larger the residual uncertainty concerning the asset value, the tighter are the bounds on dealers' inventories (Lemma 5). - (4) In a BFE, and even if market participants are truly Bayesian, equilibrium quotes cannot reflect Bayesian beliefs about fundamentals.
+That is, price sensitivity to trading volume does not fade as public information accumulates.
+Thus, long-term price volatility remains large even without exogenous shocks to fundamentals (Lemma 7). - (5) Although price volatility does not decline over time, most trading occurs at quotes that are close to $\tilde{\nu}$, the expected asset value after aggregating traders' private information (Lemma 6).
 This, together with necessary condition (4), implies that quotes recurrently diverge from the fundamental value of the asset.